- Radiation Basics

 Radiation Emergency Preparedness and Response

-Radiation emergency planning for Australia ideals with a range of low-probability events, such as an accidental release from the research reactor at Lucas Heights, an accidental radioactive release from a visiting nuclear powered warship, widespread contamination arising from the re-entry of radioactive space debris, or an emergency arising from an uncontrolled radioactive source or from the malevolent use of radioactive material.
+Radiation emergency planning for Australia deals with a range of low-probability events, such as an accidental release from the research reactor at Lucas Heights, an accidental radioactive release from a visiting nuclear powered warship, widespread contamination arising from the re-entry of radioactive space debris, or an emergency arising from an uncontrolled radioactive source or from the malevolent use of radioactive material.

 The radiation protection framework for the protection of the public and the environment from a radiological or nuclear emergency in Australia is provided in ARPANSA Radiation Series 7, Recommendations for Intervention in Emergency Situations Involving Radiation Exposure.
 RPS 7 is based on current international guidance and recommendations.